 You can remove the pups at any time of year but spring and summer are best.
 Plants rest in the colder months.

 You can leave your Aloe in the pot to remove the pups (especially if you’re only removing 1 or 2) but I find it easiest to take the plant out of the pot.
-That way you can freshen up the soil for the mother plant at the same time.
+That way, you can also freshen up the soil for the mother plant at the same time.
 I show you both ways in the video.

 My pretty little Aloe vera took a nose dive onto the patio when the raccoons were on the prowl the other night.
 You can see what the plant used to look like, just a couple of days ago, here.